-Refugee Support was founded in 2016 in response to governmental failure across Europe to protect and support people who had fled violent conflict, a failure which continues to this day.
-Outside of Europe, the situation is even worse, and as a result many refugees risk their lives on treacherous journeys in search of safety.
+Refugee Support was founded in 2016 in response to governmental failure across Europe to protect and support people who had fled violent conflict—a failure which continues to this day.
+Outside of Europe, the situation is often worse.

 Refugees regularly end up in terrible accommodation, barely able to make ends meet.
 We provide practical help and let refugees know they are welcome and that we care about them.
 Through our pioneering Dignity Centre model, we give people choices and offer a sense of normality.

 Rachel Ellis, Chief Executive